spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

     - Resource Pool
     - One node (no HA) or three nodes (HA)

-9. Ensure that the MAAS server has one or more machines in the Ready state for the chosen Availability Zone and Resource Pool combination.
+9. Ensure the MAAS server has one or more machines in the **Ready** state for the chosen Availability Zone and Resource Pool combination.

 When you have entered all the configuration values, the installer saves the gateway configuration file to disk and prints its location before proceeding with the installation.
 For example: